K\"ahler metrics of negative holomorphic (bi)sectional curvature on a compact relative K\"ahler fibration: Introduction

 The simplest nontrivial compact holomorphic fibration is the Kodaira surface, defined as a smooth compact complex surface admitting a Kodaira fibration \cite{Kodaira+1975+1511+1519}.
 The study of negative curvature properties on Kodaira surfaces has been rich.
 Cheung \cite{MR990192} constructed a K\"ahler metric with negative holomorphic sectional curvature, while Tsai \cite{MR1019707} developed a Hermitian metric with negative holomorphic bisectional curvature.
 By defining a local immersion from a Kodaira surface into the Teichm\"uller space \( \mathcal{T}_{g,1} \), To and Yeung \cite{MR2820140} demonstrated the existence of a K\"ahler metric with negative holomorphic bisectional curvature on the Kodaira surface.
 Independently, Tsui \cite{Tsui_2006} constructed a K\"ahler metric with negative holomorphic bisectional curvature on certain special Kodaira surfaces using a completely different approach.

-For general compact holomorphic fibrations, if both the base and the fiber admit Hermitian metrics with negative holomorphic sectional curvature, Cheung \cite[Theorem 1]{MR990192} proved that the entire compact holomorphic fibration also admits a Hermitian metric with negative holomorphic sectional curvature.
-Consequently, it is natural to consider the existence of K\"ahler metrics with negative holomorphic sectional curvature on such fibrations.
-Regarding this question, we have obtained the following result for compact relative K\"ahler fibrations.
-A relative K\"ahler fibration is a holomorphic fibration equipped with a relative K\"ahler form, that is, a smooth closed \((1,1)\)-form that is positive along each fiber (see Definition \ref{relative Kahler}).

-\begin{theorem} Let \( p: \mathcal{X} \to \mathcal{B} \) be a compact relative K\"ahler fibration such that the restriction of the relative K\"ahler form to each fiber has negative holomorphic sectional curvature.
-If the base manifold \( \mathcal{B} \) also admits a K\"ahler metric of negative holomorphic sectional curvature, then there exist K\"ahler metrics on \( \mathcal{X} \) with negative holomorphic sectional curvature. \end{theorem}

-On the other hand, finding a K\"ahler metric with negative holomorphic bisectional curvature on a general compact holomorphic fibration is a challenging problem.
+For general compact holomorphic fibrations, finding a K\"ahler metric with negative holomorphic bisectional curvature on a general compact holomorphic fibration is a challenging problem.
 In \cite[Theorem 1]{MR2820140}, To and Yeung successfully proved the existence of such K\"ahler metrics on the Kodaira surface.
 Subsequently, in \cite[Remark (i)]{MR2820140}, they posed a related question in the higher-dimensional setting:

 \begin{problem} In general given a non-trivial fibration for which fibers and base are all equipped with K\"ahler metrics of negative holomorphic bisectional curvature, one may ask whether the total space of the fibration admits a K\"ahler metric with a similar curvature property. \cite[Theorem 1]{MR2820140} provides an affirmative example to such a problem. \end{problem}